ImmutableSoft/AutoLM/README.md

 Below is the comment header for the EthereumAuthenticateFile() function describing its usage.
-The SHA256 checksum hex string (of the file in question) and your InfuraId, are passed as inputs to query the blockchain.
+The SHA256 checksum hex string (of the file in question) and your InfuraId (if any) are passed as inputs to query the blockchain.
 The entity, product and release Ids, languages and version flags, and URI are outputs of this function on success.
 If the function returns a negative value then an AutoLmResponse error occurred and the outputs are undefined and should be ignored.

 ```cpp
 /***********************************************************************/